Mathematical Methods of Theoretical Physics

 for all $1\le i,j\le n$.
 Note without proof -- that is, you do not have to be concerned that you need to understand this from what has been said so far -- that ``the elements of two or more mutually unbiased bases are mutually maximally apart.''

-{ In physics, one seeks maximal sets of orthogonal bases who are maximally apart \cite{WooFie,durt} .
-Such maximal sets of bases are used in quantum information theory to assure maximal performance of certain protocols used in quantum cryptography, or for the production of quantum random sequences by beam splitters.
+{ In physics, one seeks maximal sets of orthogonal bases who are maximally apart.\cite{WooFie,durt} Such maximal sets of bases are used in quantum information theory to assure the maximal performance of certain protocols used in quantum cryptography, or for the production of quantum random sequences by beam splitters.
 They are essential for the practical exploitations of quantum complementary properties and resources. }

-Schwinger presented an algorithm (see \cite{Schwinger.60} for a proof) to construct a new mutually unbiased basis ${\frak B}$ from an existing orthogonal one.
-The proof idea is to create a new basis ``inbetween'' the old basis vectors. by the following construction steps: \begin{itemize} \item[(i)] take the existing orthogonal basis and permute all of its elements by ``shift-permuting'' its elements; that is, by changing the basis vectors according to their enumeration $i \rightarrow i+1$ for $i=1,\ldots , n-1$, and $n \rightarrow 1$; or any other nontrivial (i.e., do not consider identity for any basis element) permutation; \item[(ii)] consider the {\em (unitary) transformation} (cf. Sections \ref{2012-m-ch-fdlvs-changeofbasis} and \ref{2012-m-ch-citoob}) corresponding to the basis change from the old basis to the new, ``permutated'' basis; \item[(iii)] finally consider the (orthonormal) {\em eigenvectors} of this (unitary) transformation associated with the basis change form the vectors of a new bases ${\frak B}'$.
-Together with ${\frak B}$ these two bases are mutually unbiased. \end{itemize}
+Schwinger presented an algorithm (see Ref.\cite{Schwinger.60} for a proof) to construct a new mutually unbiased basis ${\frak B}$ from an existing orthogonal one.
+The proof idea is to create a new basis ``inbetween'' the old basis vectors. by the following construction steps: \begin{itemize} \item[(i)] take the existing orthogonal basis and permute all of its elements by ``shift-permuting'' its elements; that is, by changing the basis vectors according to their enumeration $i \rightarrow i+1$ for $i=1,\ldots , n-1$, and $n \rightarrow 1$; or any other nontrivial (i.e., do not consider identity for any basis element) permutation; \item[(ii)] consider the {\em (unitary) transformation} (cf. Sections \ref{2012-m-ch-fdlvs-changeofbasis} and \ref{2012-m-ch-citoob}) corresponding to the basis change from the old basis to the new, ``permutated'' basis; \item[(iii)] finally, consider the (orthonormal) {\em eigenvectors} of this (unitary; cf. page \pageref{2014-m-ch-fdvs-unitary}) transformation associated with the basis change.
+These eigenvectors are the elements of a new basis ${\frak B}'$.
+Together with ${\frak B}$ these two bases -- that is, ${\frak B}$ and ${\frak B}'$ -- are mutually unbiased. \end{itemize}